Setting Up Your Argument: Writing Effective Introductions – Prerecorded Workshop

 This is the second of 3 workshops in the Writing Argumentation Research Articles (for students in Divisions 1 and 2) workshop series.

 This 50-minute workshop is prerecorded.
 Please register to receive a link to view the workshop.
-If you are not able to register online (i.e. if you are not a currently registered U of T graduate student), please contact Lauren at email@example.com and she will register you manually.
+If you are not able to register online if you are not a currently registered U of T graduate student, please contact Lauren at firstname.lastname@example.org and she will register you manually.